Nonlinear spectral analysis: A local Gaussian approach

 \subsubsection{Some trigonometric examples}

-Beyond the realm of Gaussian time series, it is not known what the true value for the local Gaussian spectral density actually should be~-- which poses a problem for simulation experiments.
-This section will construct a \textit{local trigonometric time series} for which it at least can be reasonably argued what the expected outcome should be for some specially designated points~$\LGp$ (given a suitable bandwidth~$\bm{b}$).
-These artificial time series will in general not satisfy the requirements needed for the asymptotic theory (both in the global and local case) to hold true, but they can still be used to investigate if an exploratory tool based on the local Gaussian spectral density might reveal periodic properties that the ordinary spectral density fails to~detect.
+Beyond the realm of Gaussian time series, it is not known what the true value for the local Gaussian spectral density actually should be.
+The sanity of the implemented estimation algorithm will thus be tested by the means of an artificially constructed \textit{local trigonometric} time series, for which it at least can be reasonably argued what the expected outcome should be for some specially designated points~$\LGp$ (given a suitable bandwidth~$\bm{b}$).
+These artificial time series will not satisfy the requirements needed for the asymptotic theory to hold true (as is also the case for standard global spectral analysis), but they can still be used to show how an exploratory tool based on the local Gaussian spectral density can detect local periodic properties that the ordinary spectral density fails to~detect.